nsriram/lambda-the-cli-way/docs/00-serverless-introduction.md

 ### AWS Lambda
 Lambda is one of the leading, matured serverless offering from AWS.
 Lambda supports a wide range of languages and hosting configurations.
 Lambda also has provisions for setting up triggers to listen to other aws services, handle HTTP requests, consume events from a queue or run on a schedule.
-Lambda allows provides 'serverless' benefits like,
+Lambda also provides 'serverless' benefits like,

 - No infrastructure management (using physical servers, virtual or containers)
 - Auto scaling & Highly availability